Updated: May 19, 2025

 KEY TAKEAWAYS

-• U.S. government bonds, or Treasuries, are the primary way the federal government borrows money and one of the world’s most widely traded financial instruments.1
+- U.S. government bonds, or Treasuries, are the primary way the federal government borrows money and one of the world’s most widely traded financial instruments.1

-• America’s rising deficit and potential changes in U.S. policy have contributed to rising U.S. Treasury bond yields.2
+- America’s rising deficit and potential changes in U.S. policy have contributed to rising U.S. Treasury bond yields.2

-• U.S. Treasury bonds play a unique role in financial markets and investors’ portfolios. iShares offers 35 U.S. Treasury bond ETFs3, including the iShares 0-3 Month Treasury Bond ETF (SGOV), designed to enable investors access to this asset class.
+- U.S. Treasury bonds play a unique role in financial markets and investors’ portfolios. iShares offers 35 U.S. Treasury bond ETFs3, including the iShares 0-3 Month Treasury Bond ETF (SGOV), designed to enable investors access to this asset class.

 UNDERSTANDING THE U.S. DEFICIT: KEY FISCAL CHALLENGES

 U.S. government bonds are a way the federal government borrows money to pay for infrastructure projects, the military and other services.
 Also known as Treasuries, U.S. government bonds play a unique role in the global financial system and are often referred to as “risk free” investments.
-This refers to investors’ confidence in the U.S. government’s ability and willingness to repay its creditors, aka bondholders.
+This concept refers to investors’ confidence in the U.S. government’s ability and willingness to repay its creditors, aka bondholders.

 WHAT IS THE U.S. DEFICIT?

-America’s debt is the total amount of money the nation has borrowed from the bond market, approximately $35.9 trillion.6 U.S. Congress has authorized the government to borrow up to $31.4 trillion to meet its obligations, including the military, and programs such as Social Security.
+America’s debt is the total amount of money the nation has borrowed from the bond market, approximately $36.2 trillion.6 U.S. Congress has authorized the government to borrow up to $31.4 trillion to meet its obligations, including the military, and programs such as Social Security.
 The cap on the amount of government debt that can be issued is known as the debt ceiling.
 The cap was suspended from June 2023 to January 2025.

 As of January 1, 2025, the current debt ceiling has been raised to the current amount of U.S. Treasury securities outstanding or approximately $36 trillion.
 Treasury Secretary Janet Yellen explained in a letter to Congress that the current debt ceiling will be reached between January 14 and 23, 2025.7 After that, the U.S. Treasury Department will rely on “extraordinary measures” to keep the government solvent.
-The 119th Congress will need to decide whether to raise the debt ceiling again.
-Since 1960, Congress has raised the debt ceiling 78 separate times.8

 One way to view the national debt and deficit is as a percentage of gross domestic product (GDP), which is a measure of the total economic output of the country.
-As of July 31, the total U.S. federal debt as a percentage of GDP was over 120%.10
+As of October 31, the total U.S. federal debt as a percentage of GDP was over 120%.10

 U.S. Federal Debt as % of GDP

-Source: U.S. Treasury Department, as of 11/30/2024.
+Source: U.S. Treasury Department, as of 4/30/2025.

-Chart description: The time series chart displays the U.S. Federal Debt as a percentage of Gross Domestic.
+Chart description: The time series chart displays the U.S. federal debt as a percentage of gross domestic.

 U.S. Federal Budget Deficit as % of GDP

-Source: U.S. Treasury Department, as of 11/30/2024.
+Source: U.S. Treasury Department, as of 4/30/2025.

-Chart description: The time series chart displays the U.S. Federal Budget Deficit as a percentage of U.S. Gross Domestic Product (GDP).
+Chart description: The time series chart displays the U.S. federal budget deficit as a percentage of U.S. gross domestic product (GDP).

 THE ROLE OF TREASURIES IN GLOBAL MARKETS

-• Foreign exchange reserve management: Global central banks can seek to govern the value of local currencies by buying or selling U.S. dollars via Treasuries.
+- Foreign exchange reserve management: Global central banks can seek to govern the value of local currencies by buying or selling U.S. dollars via Treasuries.
 Because they are priced in dollars, buying or selling large amounts of Treasuries may influence the dollar’s value vs. other major currencies.

-• Implement monetary policy: The U.S. Federal Reserve may buy or sell Treasury bonds to manage America’s money supply, and to implement policies such as quantitative tightening or easing, wherein the central bank reduces or expands its balance sheet in an effort to influence long-term interest rates.
+- Implement monetary policy: The U.S. Federal Reserve may buy or sell Treasury bonds to manage America’s money supply, and to implement policies such as quantitative tightening or easing, wherein the central bank reduces or expands its balance sheet in an effort to influence long-term interest rates.

-• Collateral for derivative contracts: Treasury bills and notes are commonly used to settle trades between institutional investors, known as counterparties, or to mark-to-market swaps, futures and options.
+- Collateral for derivative contracts: Treasury bills and notes are commonly used to settle trades between institutional investors, known as counterparties, or to mark-to-market swaps, futures and options.
 “Mark to market” is an accounting practice used to assess the value of financial securities if they were to be sold at prevailing market prices.

-• Reference rate for corporate bonds and other securities: When bonds or other fixed-income securities are issued, the market may demand additional yield above U.S. Treasuries with a similar maturity to determine the coupon rate.
+- Reference rate for corporate bonds and other securities: When bonds or other fixed-income securities are issued, the market may demand additional yield above U.S. Treasuries with a similar maturity to determine the coupon rate.
 This yield difference compared to U.S. Treasuries is known as a “credit spread.”

 MEET THE TEAM: TYPES OF U.S. TREASURIES